asuh/front-end-windows/readme.md

     nvm install node --reinstall-packages-from=node

-### Auto invoke NPM
+### Auto invoke npm

-Automating NPM to switch to the right Node is a nice little time saver.
+Automating npm to switch to the right Node is a nice little time saver.
 [Add some code to your shell to allow this auto switch capability](https://github.com/nvm-sh/nvm/?tab=readme-ov-file#deeper-shell-integration).

 Put this into your $HOME/.zshrc after nvm initialization: